GuillaumeElias/OneLittleSynthesizer/README.md

 # OneLittleSynthesizer
 This is a little synthesizer.
 A work in progress.
+The idea is for me to experiment with DSP concepts such as Envelopes and Oscillators in order to learn progressively and maybe come up with alternative ideas along the way.
+Most of the algorithms in this project could be made more efficient but as long as the VST is decently usable, I'm fine with it.

 # How to build
 ## JUCE